 This is an important distinction from a shared-store backup, if a backup starts and does not find a live server, the server will just activate and start to serve client requests.
 In the replication case, the backup just keeps waiting for a live server to pair with.
 Note that in replication the backup server does not know whether any data it might have is up to date, so it really cannot decide to activate automatically.
-To activate a replicating backup server using the data it has, the administrator must change its configuration to make it a live server by changing slave to master .
+To activate a replicating backup server using the data it has, the administrator must change its configuration to make it a live server by changing slave to master.

-Much like in the shared-store case, when the live server stops or crashes, it's replicating backup will become active and take over its duties.
+Much like in the shared-store case, when the live server stops or crashes, its replicating backup will become active and take over its duties.
 Specifically, the backup will become active when it loses connection to its live server.
-This can be problematic because it can also happen as the result of temporary network problem.
+This can be problematic because this can also happen because of a temporary network problem.
+In order to address this issue, the backup will try to determine whether it still can connect to the other servers in the cluster.
+If it can connect to more than half the servers, it will become active, if more than half the servers also disappeared with the live, the backup will wait and try reconnecting with the live.
+This avoids a split brain situation.